PLH - Periodic Laser Heating

 Cross-Plane Periodic Laser Heating

-The system uses a diode laser to periodically heat the backside of a sample with continuous amplitude modulated laser light.
+The system uses a diode laser to periodically heat the rear side of a sample with continuous amplitude modulated laser light.
 This energy is absorbed by the sample and induces a thermal wave.
 The thermal wave propagates through the sample to its front side, where the initially absorbed thermal energy is emitted.
 The resulting frontside temperature oscillation is recorded using an IR detector, as shown in the figure below.

 Due to the thermal transport properties of the sample, a characteristic behavior of the phase shift and amplitude of the resulting signal can be observed.